Ajai-3/ArtChain-2025/README.md

 # ArtChain-2025

-Welcome to **ArtChain-2025**, a comprehensive, enterprise-grade decentralized platform designed to bridge the gap between digital artists and art enthusiasts.
+Welcome to **ArtChain-2025**, a comprehensive, enterprise-grade decentralized social media platform designed to bridge the gap between digital artists and art enthusiasts.
 Through a robust microservices ecosystem, ArtChain facilitates secure art commissions, peer-to-peer live interactions, real-time bidding, and dynamic portfolios.

 The application has been meticulously engineered using **Clean Architecture** patterns, ensuring exceptional scalability, separation of concerns, and long-term maintainability.